bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 ----
 - Outstanding Action Items
     - Jyoti to check if team can do the PRs and size of this task
+    - [Jyoti] - Team confirmed that they can review the PR's.
+This approach should be good
     - Jason to come with best practices for Rocket Chat notifications
 -  Updates to PAD email.
 Issues in decimal point / content / design.
  	- 7374 created.
 Who will work on this?